ContentJust Search pageLJF site navigationLeft navigation links

 Community Information Summaries, Department of Immigration and Citizenship

-These summaries present a range of demographic and socio-economic characteristics for the first 100 countries of birth from the 2006 Census of Population and Housing.
+These summaries present a range of demographic and socio-economic characteristics for the first 100 countries of birth from the most recently available Census data.
 Topics include geographic distribution, age and sex, ancestry, language, religion, year of arrival in Australia, citizenship take-up, median income, qualifications, and employment.

 Community languages online: current practice and future directions of multilingual information on Victorian Government websites, A Cunningham, et al., State Library of Victoria, Melbourne, 2007 (Vic)